InFact-coop/LWC/install-instructions.md

 AIRTABLE_TABLE=
 ```

-To fill these out either create your own airtable bases, or contact the developers.
+To fill these out [check the airtable api docs](https://airtable.com/api) selecting the base you want to work with.

 run the following commands: